zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

   <img src="/images/2020/crud/post-result.png" alt="Post result.">
 </figure>

 If you see this, congratulations!
-You've successfully add the quote into the database.
+You've successfully added the quote into the database.

 You can check the items inside the database by going to "Collections" in MongoDB Atlas.